-The series ‘Health Management in action: fostering health systems’ resilience’ includes ten episodes that present best practices, case studies, practical examples and implementable solutions to improve health systems preparedness and rapid response to health threats.
+The series ‘Health Management in action: fostering health systems’ resilience’ included ten episodes that presented best practices, case studies, practical examples and implementable solutions to improve health systems preparedness and rapid response to health threats.

 Episode 7 – Empowering communities: a way towards stronger health systems

 Health literacy, health promotion, prevention, awareness raising and education all enable citizens to play a greater decision-making role, from the community level to the broader governmental and European scale.
 In health crises, countries rely both on their health system and the participation of communities to manage the challenges encountered.
 Further, meeting the health literacy needs of disadvantaged and marginalised societies can accelerate the progress to reduce inequalities in health.
-The session will highlight case studies and offer practical solutions to improve community engagement.
+The session highlighted case studies and offered practical solutions to improve community engagement.